 Negative coping mechanisms, like over- or under-eating and drug dependency, may also result.

 Anxiety intensifies when administrators or university supervisors are present in the room.
-On top of being evaluated, you have to negotiate role ambiguity.
-Is your audience the students or the evaluators?
-At the very least, the experience is unpleasant; at its worst, terrifying.
-I've been there.
+On top of being evaluated, you have to negotiate role ambiguity: Is your audience the students or the evaluators?
+At the very least, the experience is unpleasant; at its worst, it’s terrifying.
+I’ve been there.

 What Causes Stage Fright?

-Baked into our brains is the fight or flight response to perceived threats.
-When confronted by something scary, the body automatically shuts down nonessential functions, like digestion, and amps up blood flow, muscle tension and perspiration to prime you for crushing danger or racing to safety.
-Mary Fensholt, the author of The Francis Effect: The Real Reason You Hate Public Speaking and How to Get Over It, believes that fear of public speaking is related to the ancient fear of being eaten.
-Thirty-five thousand years ago in Sub-Saharan Africa, a couple dozen eyes staring your way meant that it was lunchtime for a pack of predators.
-Here's a trick to reverse that bio-evolutionary reaction while teaching: imagine the students are baby bunnies -- your prey.
+Baked into our brains is the fight-or-flight response to perceived threats.
+When confronted by something scary, the body automatically shuts down nonessential functions, like digestion, and amps up blood flow, muscle tension, and perspiration to prime you to crush the danger or race to safety.
+Mary Fensholt, author of The Francis Effect: The Real Reason You Hate Public Speaking and How to Get Over It, believes that fear of public speaking is related to the ancient fear of being eaten.
+Thirty-five thousand years ago in sub-Saharan Africa, a couple dozen eyes staring your way meant that it was lunchtime for a pack of predators.
+Here’s a trick to reverse that bio-evolutionary reaction while teaching: Imagine the students are baby bunnies—your prey.

 9 Tips for Overcoming Classroom Stage Fright